Registration is now open!

-This class includes instructions for completing the design piece which can be finished however the student prefers.
-No finishing instructions are included in this class.
+Finishing your Trellis: This class includes instructions for completing the stitching of the design which can then be finished however the student prefers.
+Finishing instructions are not included in this class.

 Hidden Trellises Information